edbkei/dissertation/README.md

 In terminal 1: ./startaries.sh\

+Support revogation, in terminal 1: ./startariesrevoke.sh

 * To stop full Use Case

 In terminal 1 Type option X in user UI.

 Note 1: in VM3_Bob performance test only executed with 7 nodes for local ledger.

+* To run performance

+In terminal 1: ./startperformance.sh

+* To run tcpdump

+In terminal 1: ./starttcpdump.sh

 ### 3.1.3 SW/APPS Install